THE DREAMER PROJECT

 The Flâneur

 A mindset of open, unhurried observation—taking in details with beginner’s mind, detached from urgency or problem-solving.
 Curious but often content to linger at the surface, The Flâneur samples insights without committing to change.
-On the Dreamer’s Compass, it aligns with Curiosity; the shift upward comes from turning wonder into one small experiment that moves perception toward Creativity.
+On the Dreamer’s Compass, it aligns with Curiosity; the shift comes from turning wonder into one small experiment that moves perception toward Chemistry.

 The Alchemist

-A mindset that actively reshapes perception—reframing, forgiving, visualizing, or introducing new perspectives to shift meaning.
+A mindset that actively reshapes perception—reframing, releasing, visualizing, or introducing new perspectives to shift meaning.
 Still operating as “the doer,” it risks clinging to improvement or being right, even with good intentions.
 On the Dreamer’s Compass, The Alchemist aligns with Chemistry; when a shift is underway, the practice is to stop optimizing and allow it to settle naturally into Clarity.

 The Place Before the Dream